Hen harrier: Status

 This species has a wide geographical distribution and, although there is evidence of a population decline, it is not thought to be approaching the thresholds for the IUCN Red List criterion of population decline (i.e., a decline of more than 30% in ten years or three generations).
 It is therefore classified as "least concern".
 However, in Britain and Ireland, hen harrier populations are in a critical state, mainly due to habitat loss and illegal shooting on grouse moors.
+The hen harrier is on the British red list.
 There is sufficient suitable habitat to support over 300 breeding pairs of hen harriers in England alone, yet only 34 successful nests were recorded in 2022.
 Furthermore, many of the young birds do not survive beyond their first year, before the onset of sexual maturity at the age of two.
 Most UK Hen Harriers are found in Scotland, but even there the population declined by 27% between 2004 and 2016.

 Relationship with humans

 In some parts of Europe people believed that seeing a hen harrier perched on a house was a sign that three people would die.
-Unlike many raptors, hen harriers have historically been looked upon favorably by farmers because they eat predators of quail eggs and mice that damage crops.
+Unlike many raptors, hen harriers have historically been looked upon favourably by farmers because they eat predators of quail eggs and mice that damage crops.
 Harriers are sometimes called "good hawks" because they do not pose a threat to poultry as some hawks do.
+In the United Kingdom, hen harriers include red grouse in their diet, and so harriers are regarded by some people as pests.
+This may lead to birds being shot or trapped, and eggs and nests being destroyed.
+According to the RSPB, the hen harrier is the most persecuted bird of prey in the UK relative to population size as of 2025, with 102 confirmed and suspected persecution incidents between 2020 and 2024.